Batiste32/7Doigts-GenAI-RT/README.md

 You will then be able to connect to the server on the ip of the server, port `3142` and adding `/video_feed` (ex : `123.456.789.0:3142/video_feed`)
-Note : you will only be able to view the output, **not the output**.
+Note : you will only be able to view the output, **not the input**.